TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/BasicFluidTemplates/Index.rst

-This TypoScript template provides the :name:`fluid_styled_content` static template and two library objects, :ts:`topNavigation` and :ts:`breadcrumbTrail`, to the Home page and any of its subpages.
+This TypoScript template provides the :name:`fluid_styled_content` static template and two library objects, :ts:`topNavigation` and :ts:`breadcrumbTrail`, to the :name:`Home` page and any of its subpages.

 A single column page design
 ===========================